 - Prior Year Tax - Enter the prior year tax unless it has already been pulled forward from the prior year return.
 Enter the prior year tax multiplied by 110% if the current year's AGI is more than $150,000 (or $75,000 for MFS) and the taxpayer isn't a farmer or fisher.

-Once you have entered the prior year tax, click the View button in the toolbar at the top of the window.
+Once you have entered the prior year tax, click the View button in the toolbar at the top of the window to open a PDF copy of the form.
 Follow the flowchart at the top of the form to determine (a) if the taxpayer will or won't owe a penalty and (b) if the IRS wants the form completed and filed or not.

-If you are completing the form, continue in the program menu as follows:
+If you need to complete the form, continue in the program menu as follows:

 - Part II - Reasons for Filing Form 2210 - Select any reasons for filing form.
-Note that if no reason code is selected you should not file Form 2210.
-Otherwise, if you select code B (electing to use the annualized income installment method) or code C (electing to treat withholdings as if they were estimated payments), you must use the regular method, not the short method.
+Note that if no reason code is selected you should not complete Form 2210.

 Calculation difference with the IRS